djw8605/python-novice-inflammation/01-numpy.md

 > what does `data[3:3, 4:4]` produce?
 > What about `data[3:3, :]`?

-> ## Check your understanding: plot scaling {.challenge}
->
-> Why do all of our plots stop just short of the upper end of our graph?

 > ## Check your understanding: drawing straight lines {.challenge}
 >
 > Why are the vertical lines in our plot of the minimum inflammation per day not perfectly vertical?